PSY4030 Skills and Issues in Counselling

-To be assured of receiving a passing grade a student must achieve at least 50% of the total weighted marks available for the course and satisfactorily complete the Workshop and Online Discussion Participation.
+To be assured of receiving a passing grade a student must submit each assessment item, achieve at least 50% of the total weighted marks available for the course and satisfactorily complete the Workshop and Online Discussion Participation.

 Method used to combine assessment results to attain final grade: